Dicklesworthstone/kissinger_undergraduate_thesis/kissinger_thesis.md

-passes judgments about aspects of reality, or establishes the relation between sentences and facts through an elaborate system of metaphysical and probability theory, pre-assertional logic admits the flexibility of the philosophical assumptions determin- ing meaning.
-It refuses to consider such questions as the exist- ential import of propositions as falling outside the realm of pure logic.[^sr-1] It maintains that before one can assert something, one has to know what it is that one wishes to assert.
-This dis- tinguishes the eventual validity of the assertion from the in- herent linguistic and logical structure of the statement.
+passes judgments about aspects of reality, or establishes the relation between sentences and facts through an elaborate system of metaphysical and probability theory, pre-assertional logic admits the flexibility of the philosophical assumptions determining meaning.
+It refuses to consider such questions as the existential import of propositions as falling outside the realm of pure logic.[^sr-1] It maintains that before one can assert something, one has to know what it is that one wishes to assert.
+This distinguishes the eventual validity of the assertion from the inherent linguistic and logical structure of the statement.

 The quest for the logical primitive in pre-assertional logic then resolves itself into the search for a form of expression which best exhibits the internal structure of the statement, and its logical possibilities.
-Only after having examined the statement in such a form does pre-assertional logic attempt to pass judgment, to assert, or to use the language of Prof. Scheffer declare truth and falsity, with the express proviso that any declaration involves a psychological ele- ment, the speaker's, and a philosophical one, depending on the criterion used.
+Only after having examined the statement in such a form does pre-assertional logic attempt to pass judgment, to assert, or to use the language of Prof. Scheffer declare truth and falsity, with the express proviso that any declaration involves a psychological element, the speaker's, and a philosophical one, depending on the criterion used.
 Pre-assertional logic does not have to conform to the subject term copula predicate-term from of the propositionalists, nor confine itself to the philosophical concepts of Reichenbach's sententialism.
 It examines the internal structure of the argument and looks for a form that best exhibits its possibilities.

-What then is the best form of the logical primitive for pre- assertional logic or what is the primary logical entity one can create?
-Even propositional logicians, such as Joseph or Stebbing, agree that the judgment represents only an answer to a question the object of which constitutes the logical subject of the pre- position.
+What then is the best form of the logical primitive for pre-assertional logic or what is the primary logical entity one can create?
+Even propositional logicians, such as Joseph or Stebbing, agree that the judgment represents only an answer to a question the object of which constitutes the logical subject of the preposition.
 The assertion then expresses the affirmation or denial of a hypothesis.
 It exhibits more clearly the object of our query, than the judgment, for it is devoid of the psychological aspect of the act of judging in which always inheres the possibility of error.
-The interrogative is the logical primitive of pre- assertional logic.
+The interrogative is the logical primitive of pre-assertional logic.

 Yet which form should this interrogative take?
 Three possibilities exist.
 Taking the statement 'Chicago is large' as an example:

 (a) The Abstractional Answer:
 What we affirm or deny is the largeness of Chicago.
-This contains great linguistic difficulties if a question is raised regarding the answer: f.e.:
-'It is true that the largeness of Chicago is true?' etc.
+This contains great linguistic difficulties if a question is raised regarding the answer: f.e.: 'It is true that the largeness of Chicago is true?' etc.

 (b) The Interrogational Method:
 What we affirm or deny is the question: 'Is Chicago large?'
 This although exhibiting the argument fully is also linguistically awkward.
 (c) The Ascriptival Method:
 This method states that what we affirm or deny is the pure hypothesis of Chicago being large.
 This is linguistically simple and prior to assertion or denial.

 The logical primitive then constitutes a question framed as a pure hypothesis, that allows examination of the argument before 'getting off the fence' and deciding truth.
 Chicago being large - becomes the ascriptive, the pure hypothesis offered for examination and affirmation or denial.

 The act of assertion occurs when the ascriptive has been fully examined.
-This, however, recognizes that judgments of truth and falsehood are subjective, and dependent on a meta- physical context.
+This, however, recognizes that judgments of truth and falsehood are subjective, and dependent on a metaphysical context.
 Moreover, simple assertions of truth and falsity are ambiguous since they say nothing about standard used.
-Pre-assertional logic attempts to overcome these difficulties by stating its criterion of judgment as well as its most applic- able subdivision.
+Pre-assertional logic attempts to overcome these difficulties by stating its criterion of judgment as well as its most applicable subdivision.
 Having offered 'Chicago being large' for examination, it can reply affirmatively by an Empirical Criterion within which subgroup geography, perhaps denoted numerically, would be most applicable.
 Thus:
 Chicago being large.....EP

 Thus logic has come full-cycle.
-The metaphysical assumptions which structured the analysis as well as the formulation of state- ments in traditional logic proved too cumbersome.
-By a gradual process of widening the range of meaningful judgments, logic finally developed the declarative which constitutes a frank recogni- tion that objective criteria for meaning do not exist and that the consensus an endorsement enjoys represents its only approximation to universality.
+The metaphysical assumptions which structured the analysis as well as the formulation of statements in traditional logic proved too cumbersome.
+By a gradual process of widening the range of meaningful judgments, logic finally developed the declarative which constitutes a frank recognition that objective criteria for meaning do not exist and that the consensus an endorsement enjoys represents its only approximation to universality.
 Analysis reveals that the declarative is composed of three primary elements: the logical, the psychological and the philosophical.
-The ascriptive contains the logical portion, cap- able of analysis in its internal structure.
-The act of judgment (represented by the dots in the declarative) exhibits the psycho- logical element.
+The ascriptive contains the logical portion, capable of analysis in its internal structure.
+The act of judgment (represented by the dots in the declarative) exhibits the psychological element.
 The philosophical aspect is revealed in the endorsement, of which the criterion represents the metaphysical and the assertion of truth or falsity, the epistemological view-point.

 If the statement (or declarative) derives meaning from these three components do any criteria for its evaluation exist?
-No ab- solute standards of validity are at hand.
-The declarative can in turn be transformed into an ascriptive and its endorsement sub- jected to epistemological criticism.
+No absolute standards of validity are at hand.
+The declarative can in turn be transformed into an ascriptive and its endorsement subjected to epistemological criticism.
 (Thus: 'Chicago being large' being empirically positive).
 But ultimate criteria of meaning or truth can never be faced by pre-assertional logic.
-The realm of total meaning is not exhausted by empirical verifiability and proper standards can be obtained for esthetic or value judg- ments.
+The realm of total meaning is not exhausted by empirical verifiability and proper standards can be obtained for esthetic or value judgments.

-If logic can be defined as the critical analysis of inher- ent structure[^sr-2] apart from the relation to other fields, then the pre-assertional school has offered the best solution.
+If logic can be defined as the critical analysis of inherent structure[^sr-2] apart from the relation to other fields, then the pre-assertional school has offered the best solution.
 It does not rely on epistemological presuppositions but attempts to analyze the implications of the hypothesis before its final judgment of validity.

 Withal, this merely amounts to a recognition of the variability and possibilities of meaning.
-Each hypothesis contains with itself the possible answers, the very formulation of the query is the conse- quence of a metaphysical context.
+Each hypothesis contains with itself the possible answers, the very formulation of the query is the consequence of a metaphysical context.
 Meaning is recognized as a function of the structuring of reality dependent in part on psychological and in part on philosophical concepts.

 If the hypothesis delimit the range of answers what is the effect on systematic knowledge?
 Are all hypothesis equivalent, their choice accidental, their pertinence purely psychological?
 The theory of systems addresses itself to these problems.

 [^ka-5]: See Post.